10 Myths About Black Friday Deals

 Stores Carry a Limited Quantity of the Hottest Black Friday Deals

-Stores that are stocked with special purchases, for example, $10 wallets, will have a limited stock and the goal of the retailer is to sell out.
+Stores that are stocked with special purchases, such as $10 wallets will have a limited stock and the goal of the retailer is to sell out.

 Black Friday ads will sometimes display a Black Friday deal and how many they have in stock.
 While it is true that the store may only have, for example, 20 Bose headphones marked down on Black Friday, it does mean that the store will not be restocked and the price dropped again before Christmas season ends.